CLINICAL AND RESEARCH SUPERVISION

 Outside of the relational realm I also support students who explore the influence of social media, including how mental health disorders are understood on social media platforms like TikTok and the experience of cyberbullying.

-Other research includes the experience of meaning for formerly incarcerated individuals, how burn out affects gay men and how existential themes of meaning emerge from psychedelic retreats as well as how ayashuasca can lead to transformative life changes.
+Other research includes the experience of meaning for formerly incarcerated individuals, how burn out affects gay men and how existential themes of meaning emerge from psychedelic retreats as well as how Ayahuasca can lead to transformative life changes and an investigation into how people with persistent pain experience Mindfulness-Based Pain Management courses.

 I lecture at the New School of Psychotherapy and Counselling (NSPC) on their doctorate course and provide Clinical & Research Supervision with an interest in qualitative research methods like IPA, Heuristics and Constructivist Grounded Theory.
 I am also a Moderator and am part of the Ethics board and stand in as an Internal Examiner